Simulators/simulator/experimental/tvsboard/documentation/README.txt

 The board is mounted onto the Simulator Interface Board with two male-to-female M3 threaded nylon spacers, 12mm long, and suitable nylon M3 pan head screws and nuts.

-The component used is the USB6B1 data line protection device from TI, which provides diode bridge clamping at 6V for two data lines and supply rails.
-A total of 6 devices are required for a 12-bell simulator.
-The SO-8 package can be hand soldered with a very fine tip iron and good magnification.

-Alternative multi-line or through-hole mount equivalent devices have not been identified.

-Acknowledgement: The idea is not novel, the Bagley SBI uses the same approach (and the same component).
+The component used is the SA5.0A uni-directional TVS diode from Littlefuse, one per sensor line.

+This is suitable for Simulator Interface board Rev C. It is not required for Rev D boards which incorporate the diodes on the main PCB.

 AIC
-25/6/2016
+15/08/2016